 Saint Paul is Minnesota's most economically and racially diverse city.
 The city has a "small town" flavor, with many long-term residents whose ties to the community are deep-rooted.
 Its strong neighborhoods make it a great place for families with children.
 Yet it also has the vitality granted by many recent immigrants.
 With a wide variety of colleges and universities, Saint Paul is home for many young adults, some of whom become long-term Saint Paul residents after college.

-Business and civic leaders continue to contribute to community development through some city projects such as the Central Corridor/Green Line, Comprehensive Plan, Education Initiatives, Equal Access Audit, Invest Saint Paul and Sustainable Saint Paul.
+Saint Paul is a city of neighborhoods that are strong and stable, each with its own fascinating texture of historic interest, cultural landmarks, ethnic heritage and time-honored traditions.
+Saint Paul continues to be a thriving commercial hub-home to Fortune 500 company headquarters, large regional enterprises and countless small businesses and professional firms.
+Business and civic leaders continue to contribute to community development through some city projects such as the Comprehensive Plan, Education Initiatives, Equal Access Audit, Invest Saint Paul and Sustainable Saint Paul.
 These partnerships provide a strong foundation for efforts to extend the benefits of revitalization to all parts of the City -by preserving its unique assets, addressing challenges to improve community health and vitality and harnessing the energy of its residents.